 Saint Louis University is the first university in the country to bring Alexa-enabled devices, managed by Alexa for Business, into every student residence hall room or student apartment on campus.

-A custom SLU skill deployed on each device provides instant answers to more than 100 questions specific to the University, from “What time does the library close tonight?” to “Where is the registrar’s office?”
-Alexa will also be able to provide information about Billiken games, campus events, student organizations, and service and mission opportunities, among many other aspects of student life.
+A custom SLU skill deployed on each device provides instant answers to more than 100 questions specific to the University, from “Where can I eat on campus right now?” to “When does the next bus arrive at the Busch Student Center?”
+Alexa can provide information about campus events, student organizations, and many more aspects of student life.

 Frequently Asked Questions About Alexa at SLU